trampgeek/moodle-filter_ace_inline/README.md

 ## Change History

+ * Version 1.3.4, 1 August 2023.
+    * Adding space after each Try it box

+ * Version 1.3.3, 10 May 2023.
+    * Fix issues with Ace window being far too narrow in many multi-column contexts.

  * Version 1.3.2, 30 April 2023.
     * Fixed issue with replacing the wrong node in MarkdownExtra formatting.
     * Fixed administrator's default "Try it!" setting to actually work.